 Giving yourself a road map for your marketing efforts helps ensure you’re connecting with the right people and communicating the message you want to.
 At its simplest, a nonprofit marketing plan is a guide to the messages you want to share and the way you intend to share them.

-While you will often be marketing your fundraising efforts, your marketing plan is distinct from your fundraising plan.
+While you will often be marketing your fundraising efforts, your nonprofit marketing plan is distinct from your fundraising plan.
 Your marketing plan encompasses all the stories you’ll need to tell your audiences, and in addition to fundraising, can include:

 - Raising awareness